 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?